zombieprocess/foundryvtt-dnd5e-config/README.md

 - [`tagger`](https://foundryvtt.com/packages/tagger) - creates tags on game objects/assets which enables more elegant automations
 - `Token Mold` - fix and improve token creation from actors with templates
 - `Tokenizer` - Edit/Add frames around tokens
+- [`tidy-ui-game-settings`](https://foundryvtt.com/packages/tidy-ui_game-settings) - Improves the game settings UI and significantly improves the Module Settings - adds search and collapses all the module settings.
+This should be in CORE FoundryVTT.

 </details>

 ---